DaneVinson/scarredworld/TS4/Contracts/01 - Recover Glazerunner/readme.md

 ## Day 3
 * TS4 explored the ruins finding evidence of habitation within as little as a couple days previous.
-* Wildberry attempted the use of the Locate Object spell (succeeding by the narrowest of margins) and it was determined that Glazerunner was located approximately 35' down under the section of the keep which had been wiped away.
+* Wildberry attempted the use of the Locate Object scroll to find Glazerunner.
+With both the aid of Tall Paul and Bardic Inspiration from Worley he succeeded by the narrowest of margins determining that Glazerunner was located approximately 35' down under the section of the keep which had been wiped away.
 * After an extensive search of the site TS4 discovered what looked to be a buried stairway.
 * Excavation began and continued through the day which ended with TS4 uncovering 10' of downward stairway
 * TS4 set watch and Hobgoblins attached during the night.
 Several Hobgoblins and their Captain attacked TS4 but were beaten back.
 During the fight Grym was laid low by a blow from the the Hobgoblin Captain but rose to continue fighting by sheer force of will.
 The Captain attempted to flee shortly after but was killed by Torgrin with a long range arrow shot.
 A search of the Captain's body produced a small slip of paper which read "wait until they recover the item, kill them all and then bring it to me".